Minh-John-Le/Password-Manager/README.md

 # Password Manager:
-Password manager is a destop application that allows user to stores, retrieve and update thier password.
+Password manager is a destop application that allows user to stores, retrieve and update their password.
 Besides, the application also have a reminder system that remind user update their password after a period of time.

 # Team Members: